What Is Assimilation Psychology?

 Any time we learn new information that does not change our core beliefs, the information may be assimilated into our cognitive processes.
 If we change our minds about our core beliefs based on the information, that is accommodation.

-How assimilation works
+How the process of assimilation works

 Assimilation can be a convenient way of incorporating new information during development, whether a child or an adult is learning something new.
 The theory was developed because children use what they know of the world to make sense of it.